pytorch/pytorch/docs/source/notes/numpy_compatibility.rst

    >>> b_torch.numpy()
    array([1., 1., 1.], dtype=float32)

+Although this returned object is *equal* to a NumPy array, it is not equivalent to an existing array, which means that it does not share the same memory as an existing object.
+We can obtain a **view** or interpretation of a Tensor from NumPy array as well.

-PyTorch will raise exceptions instead of allowing operations that may lead to incorrect results.
-As the conversion to a NumPy array may potentially be a lossy operation (the computational graph), there are no inbuilt operations to do something which unconditionally returns a NumPy array.
+The conversion to a NumPy array may potentially be a lossy operation (the computational graph), and so there are also no inbuilt operations to unconditionally return a NumPy array.
 Practically speaking, a function can be created locally to return a NumPy array, for say, visualizations.

 .. code-block:: python